MicrosoftDocs/query-docs/query-languages/dax/dax-queries.md

 With DAX queries, you can query and return data defined by a table expression.
 Reporting clients like Power BI and Excel construct DAX queries whenever a field is placed on a report surface, or when a filter is applied.

-You can can also create and run your own DAX queries in [SQL Server Management Studio](/sql/ssms/download-sql-server-management-studio-ssms) (SSMS) and open-source tools like [DAX Studio](https://daxstudio.org).
-DAX queries run in SSMS and DAX Studio return results as a table right within the tool, allowing you to quickly create and test the performance of your measure formulas.
+You can can also create and run your own DAX queries in [SQL Server Management Studio](/sql/ssms/download-sql-server-management-studio-ssms) (SSMS), [Power BI Report Builder](/power-bi/paginated-reports/report-builder-power-bi), and open-source tools like [DAX Studio](https://daxstudio.org).
+DAX queries return results as a table right within the tool, allowing you to quickly create and test the performance of your DAX formulas.

 Before learning about queries, it's important you have a solid understanding of DAX basics.
 If you haven't already, be sure to checkout [DAX overview](dax-overview.md).